Iris Place Peer Companion – Second Shift (2pm-10pm)

 About the Agency

 NAMI Fox Valley is the Fox Valley based affiliate of the National Alliance on Mental Illness.
-The agency works to support and empower everyone touched by mental illness, to eliminate stigma, and to nurture recovery through more than two dozen education, support, advocacy, and outreach programs.
+The agency works to support and empower everyone touched by mental illness, to eliminate stigma, and to nurture recovery through a wide variety of education, support, and outreach programs.
 We envision a community free of stigma that supports and promotes mental health and recovery.

 About the Iris Place Program